zeon-studio-portal/barry-portfolio-nextjs/content/sections/about-ceo.md

   title: WHAT TO **EXPECT**
   image: /images/speakers/founder-1.png
   description: >-
-    Be it a stage speaking to 10,000+ people or facilitating an intimate workshop with 10 executives, Barry's talks are always tailored to fulfill hearts and minds.
-He gifts life-changing stories of transformation, cautionary tales, and actionable insights to positively impact audiences, including billionaires, celebrities, founders, and leaders worldwide.
-He goes beyond a talk and seeds in hearts and heads an aliveness that reminds us to apply our lifeforce energy and business to do the good work for the world."
+    Whether addressing an audience of 10,000 or guiding an intimate workshop for a handful of executives, Barry’s talks are masterfully tailored to inspire both hearts and minds.
+Through transformative stories, cautionary insights, and actionable strategies, he delivers a life-changing impact on audiences around the globe—from billionaires and celebrities to founders and leaders.
+    More than just a talk, Barry plants a powerful reminder within each listener to channel their energy and business pursuits into meaningful, positive contributions for the world."
   quote: '"Barry delivers experiences that truly transform lives."'
   name: TRANSFORMATIVE CHANGE AGENT
   button: